Kiroro Hokkaido Skiing Terrain

 Kiroro Lift Tickets

-Kiroro lift ticket prices are up there as some of the most expensive in Japan, but you get plenty of value for money considering the infrastructure on offer.
+Kiroro lift ticket prices are up there as some of the most expensive in Japan, but you get plenty of value for money considering the infrastructure on offer, and relative to many parts of the world, the lift passes are inexpensive.

-Lift pass configurations include 1 day tickets (which includes night skiing), 6 hour, 3 hour and beginner lift passes, although the latter are not that much cheaper than an all-mountain pass.
+Lift pass configurations include 1 day tickets (which includes night skiing), 4 hours, and multi-days.
 It’s also possible to purchase night skiing tickets.
 Single ride gondola passes are no longer available for backcountry skiers.

 Kiroro Snow and Weather